moderntribe/square1-global-docker/README.md

 1. Starts the local docker containers

 1. cd anywhere in your SquareOne project.
-1. Run `so start` or `so start -b` (to automatically launch the project in your default browser).
+1. Run `tribe start` or `tribe start -b` (to automatically launch the project in your default browser).
-1. Or, run `so start -p /path/to/project` from anywhere on your machine.
+1. Or, run `tribe start -p /path/to/project` from anywhere on your machine.

 ### Restart a project

 1. cd anywhere in your SquareOne project.
-1. Run `so restart` to run a docker compose restart.
+1. Run `tribe restart` to run a docker compose restart.
-1. If you want a full project restart, run `so stop; so start`.
+1. If you want a full project restart, run `tribe stop; tribe start`.

 ### Stop a project

 Stopping projects not in use will free up computer resources.

 1. cd anywhere in your SquareOne project.
-1. Run `so stop` to stop the local project.
+1. Run `tribe stop` to stop the local project.

 ### Create a new project

 1. cd into a directory where you'd like to create your new SquareOne project
-2. Run `so create` or `so create my-project --remote=https://github.com/moderntribe/my-project/` to automatically set the project name/directory and git remote.
+2. Run `tribe create` or `tribe create my-project --remote=https://github.com/moderntribe/my-project/` to automatically set the project name/directory and git remote.
-3. Optionally, you may run `so create --no-bootstrap` to not automatically create databases and attempt to build the project.
+3. Optionally, you may run `tribe create --no-bootstrap` to not automatically create databases and attempt to build the project.

 ### Bootstrap a project